Airport bus: Airside transfer

-In the cases where airports do not use a jet bridge, has too few of them, for long distance transfers or for reasons of safety, passengers will be transferred from the airport terminal arrival or departure gate to the aircraft using an airside transfer bus or apron bus.
+When the aircraft is not using jetbridge at a terminal and using hardstand for parking, or for long distance transfers or for reasons of safety, passengers will be transferred from the airport terminal arrival or departure gate to the aircraft using an airside transfer bus or apron bus.
+They are also used for airside transfers between airport terminals.

-Airside transfer buses can be of normal bus design, or due to not running on the public highway, can be extra long and wide, to hold the maximum number of passengers.
+Airside transfer buses can be of normal municipal transit bus design, or due to not running on the public highway, can be extra long and wide, to hold the maximum number of passengers.
 Sometimes a trailer bus is employed.
 Transfer buses are usually fitted with minimal or no seating, with passengers standing for the journey.
 Sometimes for larger aircraft a coach is used to ferry customers to or from the terminal as coaches hold more people.
 Transfer buses will usually be fitted with flashing beacons for operating airside near runways.
 They may also feature driving cabs at both ends.

 Washington Dulles airport uses mobile lounges with a liftable passenger cabin for airside transfer; they work as a combination of an airside bus and a jet bridge.

 There are two leading manufacturers of purpose built airport buses: Mallaghan Engineering LTD from Northern Ireland and Cobus industries GmbH.